 News Corp.
-(NWSA)’s U.K. unit and the private investigator it hired to hack voice mail was sued by a professor who was seated next to a suicide bomber in the 2005 terror attacks on London’s trains and buses.
+(NWSA:US)’s U.K. unit and the private investigator it hired to hack voice mail was sued by a professor who was seated next to a suicide bomber in the 2005 terror attacks on London’s trains and buses.

 John Tulloch, a former professor of media studies at Brunel University in London, filed the lawsuit May 15 in the U.K. capital.
 Tulloch was told by police that his details were in the notebooks of Glenn Mulcaire, who intercepted mobile-phone messages for the now-defunct News of the World, said Charlotte Harris, Tulloch’s lawyer.

 The lawsuit was filed the same day Rebekah Brooks, News International’s former chief executive officer, was charged with conspiring to pervert the course of justice in the new police probe into phone hacking.
 About 50 people have been arrested and the company’s lawyers have said hundreds more civil lawsuits may be filed by the tabloid’s victims.